zencart/documentation/content/dev/code/Modules/shipping_modules.md

 ```

 #### keys
-This function, called during admin-level *Modules->Shipping* processing, returns the database configuration "keys" associated with this shipping module.
+This function, called during admin-level *Modules > Shipping* processing, returns the database configuration "keys" associated with this shipping module.
 The configuration values are listed for the shipping module in the order specified by the returned array.
 ```php
 class myshipping extends base
 {